- Getting spray foam insulation presents problems for homeowners

 Additionally, spray foam insulation can increase condensation in the winter, which can cause damage to untreated timbers.
 Damage to timbers can directly impact the structural integrity of your roof.

-Spray foam insulation is really the only type of insulation that can cause significant roof damage.
-This is because most types of insulation don’t ‘stick’ to your roof the way spray foam does.
-For example, you can easily remove fibreglass insulation if you want to, but spray foam insulation removal is a difficult and potentially damaging process.
+While other kinds of roof insulation, like fibreglass, can also cause similar issues, most other types of insulation don’t ‘stick’ to your roof the way spray foam does, making it harder to rectify once an issue is detected.
+For example, you can easily remove fibreglass insulation if you want, but spray foam insulation removal is difficult and potentially damaging.

 How to fix